VladVP/Sigma/README.md

 >>>>>>> Edited the README section to have stuff placed in the slightly more predictable location
 4. Copy the contents of include/ directory into Sigma's include/.
 5. Copy `out/Release/obj.target/libcef_dll_wrapper.a` (or .lib) to a `cef/` directory in the Sigma root (create the `cef/` directory if it does not exist)
 6. This step also depends on your platform.
 On Windows copy all the .dll files in `Release/` to Sigma's build/bin/, then copy the .lib file into Sigma's `cef/` directory.
-On Linux or OS X copy the entire contents of `Release/` into Sigma's build/bin/, then make a symlink of the libcef.so (or .dylib) in the `cef/` directory.
+On Linux or OS X copy the entire contents of `Release/` into Sigma's build/bin/.
+7. On Linux and OSX, make a symlink pointing to libcef.so (or .dylib) in the `cef/` directory.
+8. If you get the error "malformed archive" when building, make a symlink pointing to libcef_dll_wrapper directory in the `cef/` directory.

 ## Building ##